1

 乃西南說楚威王曰:「楚,天下之彊國也; 王,天下之賢王也。 西有黔中、巫郡,東有夏州、海陽,南有洞庭、蒼梧,北有陘塞、郇陽,地方五千餘里,帶甲百萬,車千乘,騎萬匹,粟支十年。 此霸王之資也。 夫以楚之彊與王之賢,天下莫能當也。 今乃欲西面而事秦,則諸侯莫不西面而朝於章臺之下矣。

-Then he went southwest and persuaded King Wei of Chu, saying: 'Chu is the world's strong state; Your Majesty is the world's worthy king.
+Then he went southwest and persuaded King Wei of Chu, saying: 'Chu is one of the strongest states in the world; and Your Majesty is one of the world's worthiest kings.
 To the west it has Qianzhong and Wu Commandery, to the east Xiazhou and Haiyang, to the south Dongting and Cangwu, to the north Xiong Pass and Xunyang.
 Its territory spans more than five thousand square li, with a hundred thousand armored troops, a thousand chariots, ten thousand cavalry horses, and grain sufficient for ten years.
-This is the stuff of which hegemon-kings are made.
+This is the material from which hegemon-kings are made.
 Given Chu's strength and Your Majesty's wisdom, none in the world can match it.
-Now if you desire to face west and serve Qin, then the feudal lords will all face west and court at the base of Zhangtai.
+Now if you wish to turn west and serve Qin, then all the feudal lords will turn west and attend court beneath Zhangtai.

 31